rhomobile/rhomobile-docs/docs/en/edge/guide/live-update.md

 4. **Discover the device** running the second Live Update-enabled app
 5. **Press "Enable Live Update" button** to start the Live Update service
 6. **Double-check the `dev-config.yml` file** for the correct app in its 'application:' line

-##Serving HTTP requests
-Subscribed devices are passed bundles from a server via HTTP requests, which means it is necessary to launch a web server before you use any Live Update Methods.
-Live Update uses **Webrick** as a web server and checks to see if a webserver is running when ever you run a command that contains `dev:update`.
-If a server is not already running on Webrick, any of the dev:update commands will start a web server for you in a new Terminal window.

-If you wish to, instead, start and stop the webserver manually, you can do so with the following:

-**To Start Webserver**
-In a NEW Terminal window, enter

-        :::term

-    rake dev:webserver:start

-**To Stop Webserver**
-In a NEW Terminal window, enter

-        :::term

-    rake dev:webserver:stop

-> Note: Both your mobile application and The Live update server send messages using http based protocol.
-This is why the start of any update process launches an http server in a new Terminal window.

-If Live Update is not working for you, you may want to double check the following:

-* Make sure your build.yml includes the development extension
-* Connect your devices to the same subnet, and not just the same Wi-Fi.
-* Check that your dev-config.yml file has the property `refresh:1` and that it is not indented.
-* If the Update Methods aren't working, make sure you are in the directory where all your project files are located.

-####About the Build.yml

-* When a project is first created (but not yet built), the 'build' line in the `build.yml` file looks like this:<br>
-sza

-     :::xml
-     build: debug
-• After the first build, it looks like this:

-      :::xml
-      build: "debug"

-• Changing "debug" to "release" declares it a production build and removes the Live Update capability.

-• Before your first build, your 'extensions' line should look like the one below.
-If it doesn't, you might have forgotton to check "Use RhoElements" box (seen above) when creating your project.

-**CORRECT**:
-    :::xml

-    extensions:
-    - rhoconnect-client
-    - development

-**INCORRECT**:
-    :::xml

-    extensions: ["rhoconnect-client"]

-    ##Live Update Modes